gluster/glusterfs/doc/features/geo-replication/libgfchangelog.md

   - Consumer could choose the update type when it registers with the library. 'types' could be:
     - Streaming: The consumer is updated via stream of changes, ie. the library would just replay the logs
     - Consolidated: The consumer is provided with a consolidated view of the changelog, eg. if <gfid> had an DATA and a METADATA operation, it would be presented as a single update.
 Similarly for ENTRY operations.
     - Raw: This mode provides the consumer with the pathnames of the changelog files itself (after processing).
 The changelogs should be strictly treated as read-only.
-This gives the flexibility to the consumer to extract updates using thier own preferred way (eg. using command line tools like sed, awk, sort | uniq etc.).
+This gives the flexibility to the consumer to extract updates using their own preferred way (eg. using command line tools like sed, awk, sort | uniq etc.).
   - Application may choose to adopt a synchronous (blocking) or an asynchronous (callback) notification mechanism.
   - Provide a unified view of changelogs from multiple peers (replication scenario) or a global changelog view of the entire cluster.